 It became popular and now is used by more than 200+ projects on GitHub.
 And it also became part of Angular Docs.

 Part of First Angular Conference in Sri-Lanka

 Sajeetharan the organizer of NgSrilanka posted on Twitter they are looking for speakers for the conference and I decided to send him a mail.
 Within one week I was confirmed as a speaker.

 Invited for GDE Program

-In month of August I got message on LinkedIn from Siddhant Agarwal from Google, if i would be interested to apply for GDE.
+In the month of August, I got a message on LinkedIn from Siddhant Agarwal from Google, if I would be interested to apply for GDE.
 In September 2019 my application was accepted and my interview was scheduled.